kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 - It picks a nodegroup based on existing critireas and it accurately determines number of nodes it needs to spin up based on volumes that pending pods require.

 #### Story 2
 - A Kubernetes admin has one or more node where CSI driver is not installed.
-- Without explicitly tainting the node or using node affinity in worklods, nodes which don't have CSI driver installed aren't used for scheduling pods that require volume.
+- Without explicitly tainting the node or using node affinity in workloads, nodes which don't have CSI driver installed aren't used for scheduling pods that require volume.

 ### Notes/Constraints/Caveats (Optional)

-Scheduler changes must be vendored into CAS repository prior to release, so as both scheduler and CAS can work with same feature gate.
+Scheduler changes must be vendored into CAS repository prior to release, so that both scheduler and CAS can work with same feature gate.

-But in independently running scheduler(i.e out of CAS process) in k8s cluster, the feature-gate will not be enabled by default until `VolumeLimitScaling` featuregate has gone GA in CAS and satisifies version skew critirea of CAS and kube-scheduler.
+But in independently running scheduler(i.e out of CAS process) in k8s cluster, the feature-gate will not be enabled by default until `VolumeLimitScaling` featuregate has gone GA in CAS and satisfies version skew criteria of CAS and kube-scheduler.

 ### Risks and Mitigations

-While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying default enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler(CAS) changes have been GAed and meet N-3 version skew critirea.
+While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying default enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler (CAS) changes have been GAed and meet N-3 version skew criteria.
 See - version skew section for more information.

 <!--